 One of BI&A’s major roles is to build up the analytics capability in and of the University.
 This, in turn, requires training to be a core part of what BI&A does.
 The data mining/analytics training provided by BI&A was first implemented in November 2016.
 It comprises seminars, computer sessions, consultations and coaching, and collaborative projects.

 Dashboard training for SUSS faculty and staff has been implemented.
 The scenario-based sessions provide participants with the opportunity to learn the fundamentals required for self-service visualisation and discovery using data visualisation tools.

 As part of its training as well as to facilitate the implementation of analytics projects in SUSS, BI&A provides consultations and coaching on an ad hoc basis.
 This initiative is available to the faculty and staff of the University.
 As and when necessary, consultation and coaching will also be offered to staff from external organisations.

-The analytics project team is responsible for developing and implementing University-wide analytics (including BI) projects and other SUSS units in their analytics projects.
+The analytics project team is responsible for developing and implementing university-wide analytics (including BI) projects and other SUSS unit-specific analytics projects.